oppia/oppia-web-developer-docs/If-your-build-fails.md

 * If the error seems related to your PR, you probably have an error somewhere.
 You can try to reproduce the error locally: see the relevant section in [Running Tests](https://github.com/oppia/oppia/wiki/Running-Tests#end-to-end-tests) for instructions on how to run specific e2e tests on your local machine.
 If it still happens locally, then it's something that needs to be fixed.
 Note that all linter and backend errors fall into this category.

 * If the error seems totally unrelated to your PR, or the test has just stalled (e.g. "Failed: Timed out waiting for Angular"), this might just be Travis being flaky.
 Make sure you're logged in to Travis (with your GitHub account), then go to the log for the failing test, and click the 'refresh' button in the top right of that specific test page.
 (Don't click the refresh button in the top right of the overall dashboard, unless you want to run *all* the tests again.)
+A list of known flakiness issues, for which restarting is the only option, can be found at the bottom of this wiki page.
   - **Note:** If you're new to Oppia and haven't been added yet as a collaborator to the repo, you might not have permissions to restart the failing test.
 In that case, please [ask on Gitter](https://gitter.im/oppia/oppia-chat) if someone can help you out, and provide a URL to the Travis CI page for your PR.
+  - **Note:** The Core Maintainers have a [spreadsheet](https://docs.google.com/spreadsheets/d/1y_zk1S7YjybqxKXXh8GLPnILhBIGOr7zRvE80CPvCKk/edit#gid=0) that tracks CI failure issues which affect multiple PRs.
+If you do not see your issue there, but can confirm that it's affecting other PRs and is not due to your code specifically, please email oppia-core-maintainers@googlegroups.com and the team will look into it.

+Following these instructions should result in PRs that are green and ready to merge by the time a reviewer looks at them, thus shortening the review cycle!

+## Common flakiness issues

 * If the error has a message like the one below, then it is due to a network error and is unrelated to your PR.
 Please reach out to a code owner or Core Maintainer to restart your test.